As Seen On

 What is the best cell phone plan for one person?

 The best cell phone plan for one person is Visible at $25 per month.
 Single-line plans are where MVNOs shine because major carriers price their plans to incentivize family groups, making individual lines expensive at $60 to $80 per month.
 Visible offers unlimited data, calls, and texts on Verizon's network for a flat $25 with no multi-line discount needed.
 If you use less than 5 GB per month, Mint Mobile's 5 GB plan at $15 per month saves even more.
-For heavier users who want premium perks like international roaming, Visible+ at $45 per month is the best single-line premium option.
+For heavier users who want premium perks, Visible+ at $35 per month is the best single-line premium option (Visible cut the price from $45 to $35 in April 2026 when adding a new $45 Visible+ Pro tier with 85+ country calling).

 Are MVNO plans as good as major carrier plans?